MasterHM-ml/Pytorch-Research-of-Image-Deblurring-Based-on-the-Deep-Neural-Network/README.md

 # Pytorch-Research-of-Image-Deblurring-Based-on-the-Deep-Neural-Network
 This repository is Clean and scratch implementation of research paper **Research of Image Deblurring Based on the Deep Neural Network**.
-Famous Celeba Face dataset was in this experiment.
+Famous Celeba Face [Kaggle dataset](https://www.kaggle.com/jessicali9530/celeba-dataset) was used in this experiment.
 [Link to paper](https://ieeexplore.ieee.org/abstract/document/8405801/)!
 This project was being carried out as a semester project of **CS5102-Deep Learning** at [**NUCES ISB**](http://isb.nu.edu.pk/).
 Including me, three group members carried out this project.
 [Training Notebook](https://drive.google.com/file/d/1iWkjXSpLcAhqaONZrOCX9uK8z0vSQiDD/view?usp=sharing)!

 ## Dataset Preparations
 Famous Celeba Face dataset was downloaded from Kaggle.
 It has a total of 290K+ images.
 Entire publically available dataset was being used for this experiment.
 We blured dataset with a mixture of *Guassian* and *Motion* blur.
 Research Paper didn't specified any particular blur, so we manually perfromed motion blur on half 148K images and performed guassian blur on other 140K+ images.